phimuemue/openschafkopf/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    analyze
-    cli
+    analyze         Analyze played games and spot suboptimal decisions cli             Simulate players to play against
-    help          Prints this message or the help of the given subcommand(s) rank-rules
+    help            Prints this message or the help of the given subcommand(s) rank-rules      Estimate strength of own hand
+    suggest-card    Suggest a card to play given the game so far
 ```

-## Features

-* Estimate strength of own hand.
-* Simulate players to play against.
-* Analyze played games and spot suboptimal decisions.

 ## Supported variants